 The average cost for one credit hour in the US is $559.
 Since a typical college class is worth three credits, one college class at the average American university costs $1,677.
 But why does this matter?

-To help give you a leg up on managing your finances, we’ll cover everything there is to know about how colleges price classes in the US — and have thrown in some tips to save money along the way!
+To help give you a leg up on managing your finances, we’ll cover everything there is to know about how colleges price classes in the US — and included some tips to save money along the way!

 Why Do I Need to Know the Cost of College Credits?

-Working out the details behind your tuition may seem like needless nitpicking, but it can be a big help in managing your budget and planning for your degree.
+Working out your tuition details may seem like unnecessary nitpicking, but it can be a big help in managing your budget and planning for your degree.
 That’s because understanding the amount you pay per class means that you have better control over the classes you enroll in and the schedule that you can afford each semester.
-For example:

 There’s also the psychological aspect of seeing a massive tuition bill — ouch.
 By breaking your tuition down according to classes and credits, it becomes easier to stomach financing an expensive college degree.